DouglasMacKrell/douglas-mackrell-cyoa-portfolio/PLANNING.md

 - Each page turn:
   - Is fully animated (~0.5s max)
   - Can go forward or backward
-  - Supports “quick travel” links via branching choices
+  - Supports "quick travel" links via branching choices
 - Page content:
   - Anchored to the **right-hand page**
-  - First page should be a traditional “CYOA warning”
+  - First page should be a traditional "CYOA warning"
 - Quick-access links (resume, GitHub, LinkedIn) appear as floating "red pill" badges on the right

 ## 📏 Constraints & Guidelines